Fall Reading Center

 1. Children best learn through play.

 Centers provide the intentional play needed to build creativity, provide hands-on learning, and practice new concepts.
+Centers lead to more complex and meaningful play and work by children.1

-2. They encourage independent learning.
+2. Encourage independent learning.

-3. They support social and emotional development.
+3. Support social and emotional development.

-Working beside classmates teaches turn-taking, negotiation, teamwork, and communication.
+Working beside classmates teaches turn-taking, negotiation, teamwork, compromising, and communication.
 Each of these skills strengthens the child’s ability to succeed in both group and individual settings.

-4. They build academic and developmental readiness.
+4. Build academic and developmental readiness.

 Well-planned centers naturally weave in early literacy, math, fine motor, gross motor, and sensory experiences.
 The child learns through hands-on exploration rather than passive instruction.

-5. They create predictable structure.
+5. Create predictable structure.

 Centers give the classroom a rhythm.
 When the child knows what to expect, transitions become smoother, behaviors improve, and learning time becomes more productive.